armadillica/flamenco/README.md

 On Unix systems, to install python dependencies, you may need to install `python-dev` package.

-On OSX, in order to prevent some warnings, you should first run:
+On OSX, in order to prevent some warnings, you might need to run:

 ```
 $ ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future